NerixGO/javanmap/README.md

 ## ⚠️ Disclaimer

-This tool is intended for educational purposes only.
+This tool is intended for educational and authorized security testing only.
 Do not use it on networks or systems you do not own or have explicit permission to scan.

-The author is not responsible for any misuse.
+The author is not responsible for any misuse or damage caused by this tool.

 ---